DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Yes!?"

-"W-what do you mean, Fairin-sama!?"
+"W-what do you mean, Farin-sama!?"

 Elven shrine maiden remained silent.
 And the one who shouted in surprise were Saki and Ashlan, who were in the end of their formation.